-Fishing Activity Management options Demersal trawling Boat dredging No additional management: There is a significant risk of not achieving the conservation objectives for the submarine structures made by leaking gases.
-Beam trawling Reduce/limit pressures: This option would reduce, but not entirely eliminate, the risk of degradation to the submarine Demersal seine netting structures caused from leaking gases feature as a result of direct impact from fishing activities.
+Fishing Activity Management options Demersal trawling No additional management: There is a significant risk of not achieving the conservation objectives for the submarine structures caused from leaking gases.
+Boat dredging Reduce/limit pressures: This option would reduce, but not Beam trawling entirely eliminate, the risk of degradation to the submarine structures caused from leaking gases feature as a result Demersal seine netting of direct impact from fishing activities.
 Appropriate management could include closure of the known extent of the feature within the site.
 However, a risk of impact with patches of feature not identified during survey would remain.
-Recent survey evidence suggests that patches of feature extend across the site beyond those listed in the original submission thus the risk of damage to the feature from fishing activity within the site is high.
-Although the risk of damage to the feature is likely to be highest for heavy gear components, restrictions may be appropriate for all bottom contact gears to minimise the risk of fragmentation of exposed feature.
-Areas to be covered by management restrictions would include a buffer zone around the known features equal to three times the water depth to reduce any risk of accidental contact with the feature.
+As current evidence suggests that the feature is not exposed, the risk of damage to the feature is likely to be highest for heavy gear components thus restrictions may be appropriate for these gears. areas to be covered by management restrictions would include a buffer zone around the known features equal to three times the water depth to reduce any risk of accidental contact with the feature.
 The location of areas to be covered by management restrictions would be decided in consultation with fishers.
-Remove/avoid pressures: This option would reduce the risk of degradation to any submarine structures made by leaking gases feature within the site boundary to the lowest possible levels.
-Restrictions would be required for all bottom contact gears within the full extent of the site boundary.
-The boundary already includes a buffer zone around the known features equal to three times the water Static many depth to reduce any risk of accidental contact with the feature.
-Static gears No additional management: The risk of deterioration of the submarine structures made by leaking gases from set netting is considered minimal.
-This option is considered appropriate for all bottom contacting static gear.
-However, if static gear fishing were to increase and monitoring showed evidence of detrimental effects, it may be necessary to apply restrictions in the future.
+Remove/avoid pressures: This option would reduce the risk of degradation to any submarine structures caused from leaking gases feature within the site boundary to the lowest possible levels.
+Due to the potential for re-exposure of feature, restrictions would be required for all bottom contact gears within the full extent of the site boundary.
+The boundary already includes a buffer zone around the known features equal to three times the water depth to reduce any risk of accidental contact with the feature.